zlogic/mendix-docs/content/en/docs/deployment/mendix-cloud-deploy/_index.md

 #### Application Data Replication

 With a premium plan, you can replicate application data in Mendix Cloud to another region for security and disaster recovery purposes.
-For more information, see [Application Data Replication](/control-center/security-settings/#application-data-replication) in *Security Settings in Control Center*.
+For more information, see the [Application Data Replication](/control-center/security-settings/#application-data-replication) section in *Security Settings in Control Center*.

 #### Regional Fallback{#regional-fallback}